This is Part One of a three-part article series designed to help you understand the website planning process.

 But, what if you already can’t manage?

-Running a website is going to to add a ton of extra things you will need to manage.
+Adding a website is going to pile on a ton of extra responsibilities on your plate.

-Your website planning process is a subset of your business marketing planning processes.
-It’s important, therefore, that you continue to refer back to your business marketing plan to make sure that you have the resources and capabilities available to implement any strategies you set to help you achieve your goals.
+Your website planning process is a subset of your business marketing planning process.
+It’s important, therefore, that you continually refer to your marketing plan to make sure that you will have the resources and capabilities available to implement any strategies you set to help you achieve your goals.

 So, with this in mind, do the following right now: